Usyk steals show with a song before Joshua fight

 He left Ukraine in March to begin a training camp in nearby Poland.
 At the back end of his camp, he had been training in Dubai.

-To complement his outfit, Usyk was sporting a fully shaved head with a single lock of hair, a traditional Cossack haircut, known as osedelets.
+To complement his outfit, Usyk was sporting a fully shaved head with a single lock of hair, a traditional Cossack haircut, known as oseledets.

 "We were born to compete for life, for belts, for anything," he said.
 "The one who does not compete does not live.
 All our lives are competition, for anything, something, for somebody.
 That's why we're competing."